 Cyanotype is one of the oldest photographic techniques that produce a print of an elegant blue color.
 A process invented in 1842 by the astronomer and chemist, Sir John Herschel.
-Some say it may have been invented even earlier.
+The process may have been invented even earlier.

-I have recently returned to this alternative photographic process which was a favorite of mine many years ago.
+I have recently returned to this alternative photographic process which was a favorite of mine when I was a photography student in college.
+Creating negatives in a darkroom vs. digitally with Adobe Photoshop.

 Man with the Wolf Crest Cane